modernish/modernish/README.md

 `trace` is actually a shortcut for `harden -tPe'>125'` *commandname*.
 The result is that the indicated command is automatically traced upon execution.
-Other options, including `as` and environment variable assignments, are as in `harden`.
+Other options, including `-f`, `-c` and environment variable assignments, are as in `harden`.

 A bonus is that you still get minimal hardening against fatal system errors.